-- a.
-Registration of data processing systems operating in the country, including the data processing system of contractors and its employees entering into contracts with government that involves accessing or requiring sensitive personal information from one thousand (1,000) or more individuals; - b.
+a.
+Registration of personal data processing systems operating in the country, including the personal data processing system of contractors and its employees entering into contracts with government that involves accessing or requiring sensitive personal information from one thousand (1,000) or more individuals;

+- b.
 Notification of automatic processing operations being carried out by personal information controllers or by those they instructed to do so; - c.
-Approval by the Commission prior to data sharing if the personal data to be shared is under control or custody of the government, or in cases where data sharing and processing is for purpose of research; - d.
+Approval by the Commission prior to data sharing if the personal data to be shared is under control or custody of the government; - d.
 Annual report on documented security incidents; and - e.
 Compliance with other requirements that may be provided in other issuances of the Commission.

 Section 47.
-Registration of Data Processing Systems.
+Registration of Personal Data Processing Systems.
 Any personal information controller and/or processor shall register with the Commission their processing operations and data processing systems.